nicolestanton/card-carousel/README.md

 # Card Carousel using Create React app

-This repo contains ann the project code for a crad carousel using data from Simply cook public API.
+This repo contains the project code for a card carousel using data from Simply cook public API.
 The requirements for this project were as follows:
 - Displays only recipes that contain the allergens Crustaceans , Fish or Eggs
 - Displays the recipe name, short description and image on the card
 - When each card is clicked it should ‘flip over’ to reveal Cooking time,